yeraydiazdiaz/lunr.py/docs/languages.md

 ```

 !!!
 Note
-    In order to construct stemmers, trimmers and stop word filters Lunr imports corpus data from NLTK which fetches it from Github and caches it in your home directory under `nltk_data` by default.
+    In order to construct stemmers, trimmers and stop word filters Lunr imports corpus data from NLTK which fetches data from Github and caches it in your home directory under `nltk_data` by default.
 You may see some logging indicating such activity during the creation of the index.

-Or a list of languages:
+If you have documents in multiple language pass a list of language codes:

 ```python
 >>> documents.append({